petarlesina/twitch_bot/README.md

 # twitch_bot
-fun exercise making a Twitch bot in python for a friend
+Making a Twitch bot in python for a friend